mhorpheus/test/DFIR-Hotline.md

 Time spent on supporting Hotline can not be claimed as billable in ILC (or other systems) as we do not have any dedicated code.

 ### Answering Hotline Call
 The Hotline is one of the main ways our Clients and Non-Clients alike engage us during an incident.
-In some cases this is the Client or potential Client's first impression of IRIS and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.
+In some cases this is the Client or potential Client's first impression of X-Force IR and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.

 Be professional, calm and courteous during all communications with clients in general.
 Often, the client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
 This can be a very stressful time for the client and it is our duty to help guide them as trusted advisors when they reach out to us.

 There are no hard and fast rules to greeting the caller on an initial in-bound hotline call.
-However, it is recommended to start with "IBM X-Force IRIS Hotline, This is `<Consultant>` how may I help you".
+However, it is recommended to start with "IBM X-Force IR Hotline, This is `<Consultant>` how may I help you".
 There are many reasons why clients call the hotline.
 At the very minimum the following information should be captured:
 - caller's contact details such as: name, title, phone, ~~email~~ (**SHALL WE ask for email?
 THIS IS ERROR PRONE FOR NON ENGLISH NATIONS)**,
 - organization name (company name, if an IBMer is calling then who are they calling for?),
 - reason for call (get as much detail as possible),